Male circumcision is the surgical removal of the foreskin.

 The foreskin is the retractable fold of skin that covers the end of the penis.
 It's a continuation of the skin that covers the whole penis.

-This page focuses on circumcision for medical reasons in adults and covers:
+This page focuses on circumcision for medical reasons in men and covers:

-Read about circumcision for medical reasons in children.
+Read about circumcision for medical reasons in boys.

 Circumcision may be carried out for:

-- medical reasons – in adult men, circumcision is most commonly carried out when the foreskin is tight and won’t retract (pull back); this is known as phimosis; however, alternative treatments, such as topical steroids, are sometimes preferred
+- medical reasons – in men, circumcision is most commonly carried out when the foreskin is tight and won't pull back (retract), which is known as phimosis; however, alternative treatments, such as topical steroids, are sometimes preferred

-- HIV prevention – there's evidence that circumcision reduces the risk of heterosexual men acquiring HIV, and in some African countries with high rates of HIV, it's encouraged as part of HIV prevention programmes
+- HIV prevention – there's evidence that circumcision reduces the risk of heterosexual men acquiring HIV, and it's encouraged as part of HIV prevention programmes in some African countries with high rates of HIV

-In adults, circumcision is sometimes considered a possible treatment option for the following conditions:
+In men, circumcision is sometimes considered a possible treatment option for the following conditions: